OnroerendErfgoed/atramhasis/docs/source/customisation.rst

     $ workon my_thesarus
     $ import_file --from my_thesaurus/data/trees.json --to sqlite:///my_thesaurus.sqlite --conceptscheme_label Trees

-This will return the following output:
+This will return output similar to this:

 .. code-block:: bash